stdequin/Windows-365-Bootcamp/Module1/frontlineprovp.md

 13. Next
 14. Select the Language & Region as "German" - This applies language and region settings during provisioning for the Operating System **and** Microsoft 365 Apps.
 15. Next
-16. Assign the Policy to the "sg-Engineering" group.
+16. Assign the Policy to the "sg-Frontline" group, selecting the cloud PC size "2vCPU/8GB/256GB"
 17. Under the "All Cloud PC's" tab, monitor to check that provisioning has started for licensed members of this group.